ws-garcia/VBA-CSV-interface/docs/contributing.md

 - Fork the repository and work on your changes.
 - Submit a pull request.
 - Your changes will be merged, when the review is done.

+**NOTE**: Due to the philosophy of this project, pull requests must be free of external dependencies such as `Scripting runtime`.